 2. In the address field, enter opera: // settings.

 3. On the settings page, enter Flash in the search field.

 4. Click the radio button next to it.
 Allow sites to run Flash to allow websites to run Flash

 5. Click the Manage Exceptions button.

-6. On Flash exceptions screen , enter the website domain name and then select Allow .
+6. On the Flash exceptions screen, enter the website domain name and then select Allow.

 8. Final stage.
 Now that you have activated the built-in Flash plugin and specified the necessary settings, you need to restart your browser.
-Only then will all settings take effect and you can freely play music and video files.
+Only then will all locations take effect, and you can freely play music and video files.